 The violin was Lim’s instrument while she was growing up.
-Although she was born in Australia, her parents had emigrated from the Malay peninsula to Melbourne.
-They moved the family to Brunei when Lim was around seven years old.
-One by one, they sent their three daughters to boarding school back in Melbourne at the Presbyterian Ladies College, a place Lim describes as having a “strong feminist ethos.”
+Although she was born in Australia, her parents had emigrated from Brunei to Melbourne.
+They moved the family back to Brunei when Lim was around seven years old.
+One by one, they sent their three daughters to boarding school in Melbourne at the Presbyterian Ladies College, a place Lim describes as having a “strong feminist ethos.”
 Contemporary masters including Penderecki, Berio, Ligeti, and Cage were part of the curriculum.
 Lim was encouraged not only to play music but to compose, starting with graphic scores.

 “I was lucky to be in an environment where one experimented with instruments,” she remembers.
 “You could prepare an instrument, detune it, whatever you wanted.
 There was no distinction between, Oh, here’s a sound that’s allowed.
 And here’s a sound that isn’t.”